chaincodelabs/research-site/research-intro.md

 ## L2 Protocol Design

-Developing functional L2 / PCN protocols remains a research challenge.
+Developing and analyzing L2 / PCN protocols remains a research challenge.
 An important design goal is to require minimal or no changes to Bitcoin.
-Formalizing and analyzing second-layer protocols remains an active area of research.

-**Game theory** of Lightning is a related research direction.
+**Game theory** in particular plays an important role here.
-Similarly to Bitcoin, second-layer networks like Lightning are maintained by independent actors that are assumed to be rational.
+Similarly to Bitcoin, second-layer networks are maintained by independent actors that are assumed to be rational.
 However, the game theory of L2 protocols has its unique characteristics.
 For instance, Lightning fees depend on the payment amount and not on the transaction size,[^3] as is the case in base-layer Bitcoin.
 An important consideration for L2 protocol design is to avoid, or at least to minimize the adverse effects of centralization.